What is Recycling?

 What can be recycled?

-Curbside Recycling, offered through Republic Services, uses three 96-gallon containers for residents to sort recyclables (green), yard waste (brown), and trash (black).
-For more information on how to increase your diversion (and obtain information other current waste-related matters), check out the most recent issue of the Annual Newsletter.
+Curbside recycling, offered through Republic Services, uses three 96-gallon containers for single-family residents to sort recyclables (green), yard waste (brown), and trash (black).
+For more information on how to increase your diversion, and to obtain information other current waste-related matter, check out the most recent issue of the Annual Newsletter.

 Local Materials Recovery Facility (MRF)